Pilot's Handbook of Aeronautical Knowledge

 There are several categories of NOTAMs.

 Domestic NOTAMs, referred to as D NOTAMs or NOTAM (D), receive distant dissemination (and thus sometimes are referred to as "distant" NOTAMs).
-Information is disseminated for all navigational facilities that are part of the NAS, and all facilites listed in the Chart Supplement.
+Information is disseminated for all navigational facilities that are part of the NAS, and for all facilities listed in the Chart Supplement.
 Examples include such data as taxiway closures, personnel and equipment near or crossing runways, and airport lighting aids that do not affect instrument approach criteria.
 All D NOTAMs are required to have one of the following keywords as the first part of the text: RWY, TWY, RAMP, APRON, AD, OBST, NAV, COM, SVC, AIRSPACE, (U), or (O).

 Pointer NOTAMs are considered a type of NOTAM (D).
 They are issued to point to additional aeronautical information.
 Pointer NOTAMs should be issued for, but are not limited to, TFRs, Airshows, Temporary Special Use Airspace (SUA), and major NAS system interruptions.
 When pointing to another NOTAM, the keyword in the pointer NOTAM must match the keyword in the original NOTAM.